OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

    - Similar to the above steps.

 2. **SSH and Commands:**
-   - Leave the printer on and SSH in and type:
+   - Leave the printer on, and SSH in (as mks) and type:
      ```
      sudo service klipper stop
      stm32flash -w firmware-bak.bin -v /dev/ttyS0
      ```
-   - If this fails, retry the BOOT & RESET button method above.
+   - If this fails, retry the BOOT & RESET button method above and re-run the stm32flash command.
    - Type `sudo reboot` (then power cycle after a few minutes).